trek-view/basecamp/_posts/2023-09-20-climbing-meru.md

 <img class="img-fluid" src="/assets/images/blog/2023-09-22/P1040540.JPG" alt="Mount Meru Fig Tree" title="Mount Meru Fig Tree" />

-And so, afew years later, we set out to capture 360 footage of Mount Meru, with support from the [Greg Adventures team](https://gregadventures.com/) led by our guide, Salidi.
+And so, afew years later, we set out to capture 360 footage of Mount Meru, with support from the [Greg Adventures team](https://gregadventures.com/) led by our professional guide, Saladini Mshana.

 ## The Plan